dogweather/rails-docker-compose/README.md

 * Syncing with Postgres startup delay.
 * All the crappy little dependencies installed.
 * No weird hacks.
+* Tested with current Ruby and Rails as of 2018-02-02: Ruby **2.5.0**, Rails **5.1.4**

+Tested on MacOS, because that's what
+I happen to use.
+This is my personal configuration that I use for client work and my own projects.
+It's the result of several late-night hours getting everything working!

 ## How to Dockerize your Rails app

 0. Install Docker somehow.
-I use Docker for Mac.
+I use [Docker for Mac](https://www.docker.com/docker-mac).
-1. Copy the three config files to an existing Rails project which you want to Dockerize.
+1. Copy the three config files to an existing Rails project.
 2. Edit your development database settings to connect to Postgres at host `db`, username `postgres`, password empty string.
 3. Spin it up with `docker-compose up`.